kata-containers/.github/.github/ISSUE_TEMPLATE/bug_report.md

 To help us understand the problem more quickly, please do the following:

+1. Ensure that you've reproduced the issue with the [latest release](https://github.com/kata-containers/kata-containers/releases).
 1. Run the `kata-collect-data.sh` script, which is installed as part of Kata Containers or `kata-containers.collect-data`, which is installed as part of the Kata Containers snapcraft package.